 i) an entity in India recognized as a startup by the competent authority under Startup India initiative,

-ii) In case of a foreign entity, an entity fulfilling the criteria for turnover and period of incorporation / registration as per Startup India Initiative and submitting declaration to that effect.
+ii) In case of a foreign entity, an entity fulfilling the criteria for turnover and period of incorporation/registration as per Startup India Initiative and submitting a declaration to that effect.

 Explanation: In calculating the turnover, reference rates of foreign currency of Reserve Bank of India shall prevail.

 An entity will be identified as a startup:

 I) Till up to five years from the date of incorporation.

 II) If its turnover does not exceed 25 crores in the last five financial years.

 III) It is working towards innovation, development, deployment, and commercialization of new products, processes, or services driven by technology or intellectual property.